Pop (British and Irish TV channel): Pop +1

-A time shift feed called Pop +1 was available until 2008, when it was replaced by Kix!; in turn, that network's +1 feed was discontinued on 14 July 2014 with Pop +1's return.
+A timeshift feed titled Pop +1 was available until 2008, when it was replaced by Kix!.
+Pop +1 was relaunched on 14 July 2014, replacing Kix's +1 feed.

 Pop Kids

-A FAST channel launched on Samsung TV Plus in November 2022.
-It shows a list of programs from across Pop and Tiny Pop.
-In September 2023, it was announced that the channel would split into two, with Tiny Pop getting its own channel, and with Pop replacing the current FAST channel.
+A FAST channel titled Pop Kids launched on Samsung TV Plus in November 2022, airing programs from both Pop and Tiny Pop.
+The channel was split into two channels, Pop and Tiny Pop in September 2023.

 Pop Up

-Pop Up is a FAST channel on Freeview and other smart TV FAST channel providers such as Samsung TV Plus and LG Channels that launched on 30 May 2024.
-The channel offers programming from a single franchise within a few weeks at a time.
+Pop Up is a FAST channel on Freeview and other FAST channel providers such as Samsung TV Plus and LG Channels that launched on 30 May 2024.
+The channel features programming from a single franchise within a few weeks at a time.

 International versions

 Nigeria

-There is also a Nigerian Pop channel that launched on StarTimes in 2014.
+A Pop channel in Nigeria was launched on StarTimes in 2014.

 Italy

-On 13 April 2017, Sony Pictures Television announced that they would launch an Italian version of Pop on 4 May, replacing Neko TV following Sony's acquisition of the Television Broadcasting System and would be their first free-to-air offering in the country.
-The channel offered up similar programming to its UK counterpart.
+On 13 April 2017, Sony Pictures Television announced that they would launch an Italian version of Pop on 4 May, replacing Neko TV following Sony's acquisition of the Television Broadcasting System, making it their first free-to-air offering in the country.
+The channel broadcast similar programming to its UK counterpart.

-The Italian network, in addition to its sister channel Cine Sony flopped with ratings in the country; and on 7 May 2019, Sony announced they had put both slots up for sale.
-Mediaset were confirmed to have successfully purchased the slots, and on 11 July, Pop's slot was officially given to their Boing SpA joint-venture with Turner Broadcasting System Europe and was replaced with Boing Plus, a sister network to Boing.
+The Italian network, in addition to its sister channel Cine Sony, had low ratings in the country; and on 7 May 2019, Sony announced they had put both channels up for sale.
+Mediaset would acquire these channels, and on 11 July, Pop's channel slot was given to their Boing SpA joint-venture with Turner Broadcasting System Europe and was replaced with Boing Plus, a sister network to Boing.
+The last programme aired on Pop Italy was Larva.